egalli64/clj-intro/src/living/README.md

 #### a.
 Handling Interop with Java
     e1. class, invoking an instance method, creating a new object e2. import, invoking a static method
+    e3. using the doto macro to chained calls